 A simple way to keep us alert is to ask us a question: are we celebrating Clara Zetkin’s spirit of the working class women or are we just trying to be the part of the present global regime – celebrating a United Nations event?

 5 March 2010

-Farmers of Nayakrishi Andolon and members of UBINIG jointly organised a protest rally against Bt Brinjal.
-Bangladesh Agriculture Research Institute (BARI) trying to get approval fromthe government for cultivation and commercial release based on inadequate, incomplete and unethical research practice undermining strict adherece of 'preacuationeruy principle' during field trial necessery to protect environment and all life form forms including human beings from the potential environmental and health effects of the genetically modified crops.
+Farmers of Nayakrishi Andolon and members of UBINIG jointly organised a protest rally against Bt Brinjal after Bangladesh Agriculture Research Institute (BARI) was trying to get approval from the government for cultivation and commercial release based on inadequate, incomplete and unethical research practice.
+They are undermining strict adherece of 'preacuationeruy principle' during field trial necessery to protect environment and all life forms including human beings from the potential environmental and health effects of the genetically modified crops.